 The decision to go on a safari is a big one.
 For couples, endless lists of possible destinations, camps, and activities must be discussed.
-For families, timing can be a limiting factor, as often it’s necessary to be mindful of the hike in prices during school vacations.
+For families, timing can be a limiting factor, as often it’s necessary to be mindful of the hike in prices during school holidays, which usually fall in peak seasons.
 For a solo traveller, things can be even tougher.
 Some might wonder why, when a single explorer could go on a city break or a group-guided tour, he or she opts instead to go alone to a far-flung country, especially when most of the lodges and camps charge a single supplement!

 However, if you’ve ever been on a safari or seen any National Geographic documentary on Africa, you’ll know the safari experience speaks for itself – and that’s why we’re going to address the challenge of the single supplement.
 For the following by-no-means-exhaustive list of properties suited to a solo safari, our experts have divulged their favourite properties in Safari Africa that waive the single supplement.
 There has really never been a better time for a self-discovery adventure to Africa!